Vasudha Narayanan

 Vasudha Narayanan is an American scholar of Hinduism at University of Florida and former President of the American Academy of Religion.

 Biography

-Vasudha Narayan has degrees from the University of Madras, University of Bombay, and Harvard University.
-From 1996 to 1998 she was the president of the society for Hindu-Christen studies.
-Vasudha Narayan was named Florida's Teacher of the Year in 2010.
-With the University of Florida, Vasudha Narayan made the nation's first Center for the Study of Hindu Traditions named CHiTra for research and study.
+Vasudha Narayanan has degrees from the University of Madras, Bombay and Harvard.
+From 1996 to 1998 she was the president of the society for Hindu-Christian studies and was named Florida's Teacher of the Year in 2010.
+With the University of Florida, Vasudha Narayanan set up the first US Center for the Study of Hindu Traditions named CHiTra for research and study.